jeffreyperdue/ase-456-individual-project/presentations/sprint2_features_and_requirements.md

 - [x] Bottom navigation bar with 3 tabs: Pets, Care, Profile
 - [x] Visual indicators for current section
 - [x] Basic navigation between main sections
+- [x] Tab state persistence across app restarts
+- [x] Consistent Profile access from all tabs

 ### **🥈 Priority 2: Core Multi-user Features (Weeks 8-9)**

-#### **Feature 3: Real-time Task Completion Sync**
+#### **Feature 3: Real-time Task Completion Sync** ✅ **COMPLETED**
 **Epic**: Multi-user Collaboration

 **User Stories:**
-- **US-006**: As a pet owner, I want to see when my sitter completes care tasks so that I know my pet is being cared for
+- ✅ **US-006**: As a pet owner, I want to see when my sitter completes care tasks so that I know my pet is being cared for
-- **US-007**: As a pet sitter, I want to mark tasks as complete and have the owner see it so that they have peace of mind
+- ✅ **US-007**: As a pet sitter, I want to mark tasks as complete and have the owner see it so that they have peace of mind
-- **US-008**: As a pet owner, I want to see which tasks are completed and which are pending so that I can track care
+- ✅ **US-008**: As a pet owner, I want to see which tasks are completed and which are pending so that I can track care

 **Acceptance Criteria:**
-- [ ] Real-time Firestore listeners for task completions
+- [x] Real-time Firestore listeners for task completions (Stream-based)
-- [ ] Visual indicators for completed vs pending tasks
+- [x] Visual indicators for completed vs pending tasks
-- [ ] Timestamp tracking for task completions
+- [x] Timestamp tracking for task completions
-- [ ] Basic conflict resolution for simultaneous updates
+- [x] Basic conflict resolution for simultaneous updates (last-write-wins)
+- [x] Works for both owner and sitter roles via AccessToken
+- [x] Task completion status visible in CarePlan dashboard
+- [x] User display names shown for completed tasks

 #### **Feature 4: Lost & Found Mode**
 **Epic**: Emergency Pet Management